vmware-archive/vsphere-storage-for-docker/docs/user-guide/install.md

 /etc/init.d/hostd restart
 ```

-## Installation on Docker Hosts
+## Installation on Linux Docker Hosts

-vDVS plugin can be installed on Docker hosts like any docker plugin installation.
+vDVS plugin can be installed on Linux Docker hosts like any docker plugin installation.
 You will need docker version **1.13/17.03 or above** on the VM.
 In a large pool of nodes, you can push the plugin installation to multiple VM through a configuration management tool such as Ansible/Salt or using a remote shell session.
 The installation of plugin is really simple and we will walk through the steps to install/uninstall, enable and verify the plugin installation.

 The plugin is available as a docker image on the public docker registry but if you are using a private registry, you will have to point to the appropriate URL of the image.